 With COVID-19 now present in several countries, many companies are unable to match the demand for face masks needed by customers.
 In an interview with Bloomberg, our Founder and Chief Executive Officer discussed the high-quality production standards our masks meet.
 He also talked about how Cambridge Mask Co. is managing unprecedented demand for masks during the coronavirus pandemic.

 BLOOMBERG: Get us started with how much of an impact your business is seeing from this outbreak?

-CAMBRIDGE MASK: Well, unfortunately we are not a software company so we can’t just buy more server capacity.
+CAMBRIDGE MASK: Well, unfortunately, we are not a software company so we can’t just buy more server capacity.
 It’s been a lot of hard work, a lot of hours from the production team.

-BLOOMBERG: Does that include an expectation over rising demand now outside of China, from the North America market from markets like Australia as well?
+BLOOMBERG: Does that include an expectation over rising demand now outside of China, from the North America market and from markets like Australia as well?

 BLOOMBERG: Who are your biggest customer?
 Do you work directly with governments as well?

 CAMBRIDGE MASK: We supply the government of Nepal and a number of U.S embassies have also ordered for their diplomatic teams as well as the British, German, and Swiss embassies.
 We do work with corporations so…, this is the British Airways mask we made that they gave to first-class passengers flying to Delhi and Beijing a while ago.